Thursday, May 30, 2024

 A discrete variable is a quantitative variable that can take on a finite number of distinct and separate values; for instance, if we have the median sale prices for each month from January to December, each month (e.g., January, February, March, etc.) represents a discrete value for the median sale price.

-These values can be measured, counted, and analyzed numerically, fitting the criteria of a discrete quantitative variable.
+These values can be measured, counted, and analyzed numerically, thereby meeting the criteria for a discrete quantitative variable.

 The variable doesn't exist on a continuous spectrum.
 There aren't "in-between" months or quarters, so one can't have a 1.3rd quarter or July and a half.
 There are distinct categories (months or quarters) with clear boundaries.
 Even though it's not continuous, the variable represents numerical values.
 One can order the months (1st, 2nd, 3rd...) or quarters (Q1, Q2, Q3, Q4) in a sequence.

-In summary, while month and quarter are categories, they have a defined order and can be used in calculations, making them discreet quantitative variables.
+In summary, while months and quarters are categories, they have a defined order and can be used in calculations, making them discrete quantitative variables.

 Example